harpalgupta/card-slider-challenge/README.md

 **Running Tests**

-- ensure tou start json server using npm run start-api
+- ensure you start json server using npm run start-api
 - ensure you start react app  using npm start
 - launch cypress using npm run cy:open (which will graphically run through tests)